 Numeric vector [E] – variant-specific weight.

-Numeric vector [N] – per-node norm.
+Numeric vector [N] – per-vertex norm.

 iterations